JOJ0/discodos/INSTALLATION.md

 _Skip this chapter if you are on a Windows OS!_

-Jump to your homedirectory, clone the repo and double check if the directory discodos has been created.
+Jump to your homedirectory, clone the repo and change into the cloned repo directory.

 ```
 cd
 git clone https://github.com/JOJ0/discodos.git
-ls -l discodos
+cd discodos
 ```

 Create and activate a virtual Python environment!
 The environment will be saved inside a hidden subfolder of your homedirectory called .venvs/